HashiCorp Vault with AppRole

 Security is an essential and a core part of operations and thus keeping secrets secured is vital.
 Unfortunately, for many an organization, this is often not a priority.

 When the configuration artifacts are secrets, called secrets artifacts, you have to not only encrypt the secrets, but also secure who or what has access to these secrets.
 If the secret is ever compromised, you need a centralized location to recycle the secret artifacts.
-For this problem, Hashicorp Vault is one of the most popular solution for this.
+For this problem, Hashicorp is one of the most popular solution for this.

 Securing secrets with Vault